rdfostrich/article-jws2018-ostrich/content/querying.md

 * `snapshot`: stream of triples from the snapshot with largest version ID less than or equal to the given version,
 * `deletions`: stream of triples that are deleted from `snapshot` for the given version,
 * `additions`: stream of triples that are added to `snapshot` for the given version.
-* `offset`: The extra snapshot offset to take into account the deleted triples, initialized as `0`.
+* `offset`: The extra snapshot offset to take into account the `deletions` that need to be removed from `snapshot`, initialized as `0`.

-During every iteration of the do/while loop, we determine the triple in the snapshot at the current index (`originalOffset + offset`), and count how many deletions are preceding that triple for the given triple pattern (i.e., the relative position).
+During every iteration of the do/while loop, we determine the triple in the snapshot at the index (`originalOffset + offset`), and count how many deletions are preceding that triple for the given triple pattern (i.e., the relative position).
-The `offset` is then set to that number of deletions.
+`offset` is then set to that number of deletions.

-When the do/while loop terminates, `PatchedSnapshotIterator` returns all elements from the given snapshot stream, minus the deletions, together with the additions that are appended at the end.
+When the do/while loop terminates, `PatchedSnapshotIterator` returns all elements from the given snapshot stream, minus the deletions, followed by the additions.

 ##### _Proof_
 Two cases can occur with regards to the version: